Do I have to join a pension scheme?

 Up until 5 April 2016, you were able to build up an extra state pension as well as the basic state pension when you were working.

-This extra state pension was previously called the State Earnings Related Pension (SERPs), but is now known as the state second pension or the additional state pension.
+This extra state pension was previously called the State Earnings Related Pension (SERPs), but this was subsequently changed to the state second pension or the additional state pension.

 The state second pension was based on your NIC record and the level of your earnings.